Heavy heart? Feeling sad? Try these 8 simple tips to lighten your heartache.

 “Joy is what happens to us when we allow ourselves to recognize how good things really are.” – Marianne Williamson, writer

-Cheers to taking care of yourself and finding ways that work for you to lighten up a heavy heart.
+Cheers to taking better care of yourself and experimenting with ways that work for you to lighten up your heavy heart.